r3eckon/Parallax-City/README.md

 Runnable binaries included and should run on most devices.

+# Controls

+WASD Controls the camera.

+R and F increases and decreases the amout of generated layers.

+UP and DOWN arrows to increase and decrease the buffer size

+LEFT and RIGHT arrows to increase and decrease scroll speed.

+G to generate new city.

+H to close help.

-## To set up source code
+# To set up source code

-create a default libgdx project.
+Create a default libgdx project.

 Add a shape renderer and sprite batch as well as an orthographic camera.